We use cookies, similar technologies and tracking services

 1. Substantial Contribution

-Compliance with the criteria for a substantial contribution to the two environmental objectives (1) climate change mitigation and (2) climate change adaptation was assessed individually for each taxonomy-eligible business activity of the Dürr Group.
-In the analyses conducted, no economic activity was identified that makes a substantial contribution to the second environmental objective.
+Compliance with the criteria for a substantial contribution to the first environmental objective, “climate change mitigation,” which is relevant to the Dürr Group, was assessed individually for each taxonomy-eligible business activity of the Dürr Group.
+In the analyses conducted, no economic activity was identified that makes a substantial contribution to the remaining five environmental objectives.

 Dürr's spray booth EcoProBooth